emma-cai/extraction-relation/README.md

 1. interface: A definition of models used as output for extractions (extraction targets)
 2. demo: A webapp running an extraction demo
 3. ermine: An extraction manager to handle workflows

-"ermine" is under construction.
+4. service: A webservice fronting ermine.

 ## Running ermine

-The main ermine project can be built without any special configuration.
-However, the `PrologExtractor` requires some special configuration - see below.
+The main ermine project can be built without any special configuration, although you do need Prolog installed to run the Ferret pipelines - see below.

-After installing prolog and updating `PrologExtractor`, you can run `sbt 'project ermine' stage` to build ermine.
+After installing prolog, you can run `sbt 'project ermine' stage` to build ermine.

 The auto-generated script `ermine/target/universal/stage/bin/extraction-manager` can then be used to run an extraction pipeline: